-11.55.2.4 Termination
+11.55.2.4 Termination (#3025)

-If the SBP responder of an SBP request that has resulted in an MLME-SBP.response primitive being issued with Status Code parameter set to SUCCESS is not able to satisfy required parameters specified in the corresponding MLME-SBP.indication primitive after the MLME-SBP.response primitive was issued, it shall issue an MLME-SBPTERMINATION.request primitive with PeerSTAAddress parameter equal to the SBP initiator’s MAC address.
-The Measurement Session ID parameter within the MLME-SBPTERMINATION.request primitive issued by the SBP responder shall be identical to the Measurement Session ID within the corresponding MLME-SBP.response primitive.
+If the SBP responder of an SBP request that has resulted in a received SBP Response frame with the Status Code field equal to SUCCESS is not able to satisfy required parameters specified in the corresponding SBP Request frame after the SBP Response was sent, it shall issue an MLME-SBPTERMINATION.request primitive that resulted in the transmission of an SBP Termination frame to the SBP initiator.
+The Measurement Session ID Indication field within the Sensing Measurement Termination frame sent by the SBP responder shall be identical to the Measurement Session ID Indication field within the corresponding SBP Response frame.

 SP:

-Do you agree to the resolution provided for CIDs 3022, 3497, 3498, 3025 to be included in the latest 11bf Draft?
+Do you agree to the resolution provided for CIDs 3022, 3497, 3498, 3025 in 23/1485r3 to be included in the latest 11bf Draft?

 Y/N/A